Bread Dad

 • In our Sunbeam bread machine, the baking takes about 3 hours for a 2 pound bread at the light color & basic bread settings.
 However, some machines can differ and you don’t want to be away from home when the bread machine “finished” alarm goes off!
 Your bread machine should show you the length of the baking time after you have entered the settings into the machine.
 This will allow you to know when to be in the kitchen in order to remove the bread.

-If you like this recipe, we hope you will leave a comment below and give us a 5 star rating.
-Beginning bakers learn a lot from your comments, tips & recipe variations.
+If you liked this recipe, we hope you will leave a comment below and give us a 5 star rating.
+Jump to comment section

 Sprinkle Rosemary On Top After Kneading Cycle